choulab/lab-website/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Where we are"
-  content = "Our lab is located in the heart of the beautiful city of Toronto" align = "left"
+  content = "Our lab is located in the heart of downtown Toronto" align = "left"

   #overlay_color = "#555"  # An HTML color value.
   overlay_img = "headers/cityscape-1400x500.png"  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0.3  # Darken the image.
+  overlay_filter = 0.2 # Darken the image.
 Value in range 0-1.

 [[item]]
   title = "Multi-disciplinarity"